usri/aks-levelup/Kustomize/README.md

 ```

 ### Summary
 In this step you learned about isolating deployments in their own namespaces with Kustomize.
-We also show a few ways to display the customized templates, screen and to file.
-We also deployed the customizations directly to the cluster.
+We also observed a few ways to display the customized templates, screen and to file.
+Finally, we deployed the customizations directly to the cluster.